20TUIC013/e-yantra-id-eYHC-530/README.md

     while(true);
   }
 }
-to use Arduino as USB to TTL Converter.
+//to use Arduino as USB to TTL Converter.
-// Choose two Arduino pins to use for software serial int RXPin = 2;
+// Choose two Arduino pins to use for software serial

+int RXPin = 2;
 int TXPin = 3;